Miniature Bull Terrier: Appearance

 Miniature Bull Terriers have short, fine, and glossy coats that are very close to the skin, like Bull Terriers.
 They are accepted in the ring to be white, white with another colour, or fully coloured.
 However, like the Bull Terriers, any blue or liver-coloured coats are undesirable.
 These dogs require minimal grooming.

 In the early 1900s, the difference between the breeds was determined by the dog's weight.
 However, this led to Miniature Bull Terriers becoming so small and fine that they looked more like a Chihuahua than a Bull Terrier.
 So, in the 1970s, the weight limit was replaced with a height limit of under fourteen inches.
 They are usually no smaller than ten inches.
 According to the AKC, miniature bull terriers' weight must be proportionate to its height.
 However, they tend to range from 20 to 35 lbs.

-The Miniature Bull Terriers have a very bold build.
-They have very muscular shoulders and a full body.
-Like the Bull Terrier, they have a head described as "egg-shaped".
-It is flat on top with a Roman nose.
+The Miniature Bull Terriers have muscular shoulders and a full body.
+Similar to the Bull Terrier, they have a head described as "egg-shaped".
+It is flat on top with a large nose.
 The eyes are triangular and closely set.
-The ears are carried erect and are not cropped or otherwise altered.
-The tail is carried horizontally rather than vertically.
+The ears are erect and typically not cropped or otherwise altered.
+Miniature Bull Terriers tend to carry their tails horizontally as opposed to vertically.

 Temperament

-Like Bull Terriers, Miniature Bull Terriers are loving and, like many terrier breeds, they can be stubborn at times; but despite this they make great dogs for people with limited space.

-Miniature Bull Terriers are known to be stubborn and courageous.
-Despite their diminutive stature, they will readily challenge larger dogs.
+Miniature Bull Terriers are commonly described as stubborn and courageous.
+Despite their diminutive stature, they tend to challenge larger dog breeds.
 However, as with any dog, owners can reduce the likelihood of confrontations by providing appropriate training.
-They are very energetic and playful and love people, but care must be taken as they are variable around other dogs.
+They are described as energetic and playful, but require care due to their unpredictable nature around other dogs.

-Miniature Bull Terriers require little grooming.
-A quick brushing once a day or a few times a week is sufficient.
-Sunscreen must be used on any sparse white sections of fur around the face, ears, hindquarters or stomach when outdoors to avoid sunburn and cancer.